ksalzke/update-estimated-duration-plugin-for-omnifocus/README.md

 This plug-in contains the following types of actions:

-## Set Estimated Time To...
+## Set Estimated Duration To...

-* Set Estimated Time To 2 Minutes
+* Set Estimated Duration To 2 Minutes
-* Set Estimated Time To 5 Minutes
+* Set Estimated Duration To 5 Minutes
-* Set Estimated Time To 10 Minutes
+* Set Estimated Duration To 10 Minutes
-* Set Estimated Time To 15 Minutes
+* Set Estimated Duration To 15 Minutes
-* Set Estimated Time To 30 Minutes
+* Set Estimated Duration To 30 Minutes
-* Set Estimated Time To 45 Minutes
+* Set Estimated Duration To 45 Minutes
-* Set Estimated Time To 1 Hour
+* Set Estimated Duration To 1 Hour

-## Add X To Estimated Time
+## Add X To Estimated Duration

-* Add 2 Minutes To Estimated Time
+* Add 2 Minutes To Estimated Duration
-* Add 5 Minutes To Estimated Time
+* Add 5 Minutes To Estimated Duration
-* Add 10 Minutes To Estimated Time
+* Add 10 Minutes To Estimated Duration
-* Add 15 Minutes To Estimated Time
+* Add 15 Minutes To Estimated Duration
-* Add 30 Minutes To Estimated Time
+* Add 30 Minutes To Estimated Duration
-* Add 45 Minutes To Estimated Time
+* Add 45 Minutes To Estimated Duration
-* Add 1 Hour To Estimated Time
+* Add 1 Hour To Estimated Duration

 # Functions